minorua/Qgis2threejs/docs/source/ExportSettings.rst

    feature geometries.
 Attributes are displayed when you click an object on web browser.

-   If a field in the label combobox is selected, a label is displayed above each object and is connected to the object with a line.
+   If a field is selected in the label combobox, a label is displayed above each object and is connected to the object with a line.
 This combo box is not available when layer type is line.